mutusfa/nexos_router_poc/README.md

 - Hugging Face CLI (for data download)
 - Google Cloud CLI (for data download)
 - CUDA-compatible GPU with CUDA toolkit installed (required for Jina embeddings model)
+- keys for cloud providers as env vars - checkout .env.template (required if you want to test router on your own data)

 ### Setup
 1. Clone the repository